oracle-devrel/oci-generative-ai-jet-ui/README.md

 - Upload your oci_api_key_public.pem to console:
 [API signing key](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#three)

-### 3. Make sure you have python installed on your machine
+### 3. Make sure you have Python installed on your machine

-- In cli run following command to validate Python version
+- In cli run the following command to validate the Python version
 `python --version`

 You should see similar output: